 What is Curricular Practical Training?

 CPT is a type of temporary employment (directly related to a students’ major area of study) for F-1 visa holders.
-A student, who has been lawfully enrolled on a full-time basis, for one full academic year, may apply for CPT (NOTE: Some exceptions to this rule can be made for graduate students).
+A student, who has been lawfully enrolled on a full-time basis, for one full academic year, enrolls in an internship course, and maintains a 3.0 or higher GPA may apply for CPT (NOTE: Some exceptions to this rule can be made for graduate students).

 How do I apply?